CITCOM-project/CausalTestingFramework/docs/source/dev/actions_and_webhooks.rst

 Github Webhooks
 ---------------

-The project also uses 3 `Webhooks <https://docs.github.com/en/webhooks-and-events/webhooks/about-webhooks>`_
+The project also uses 3 `Webhooks <https://docs.github.com/en/webhooks-and-events/webhooks/about-webhooks>`_, which can be found in the `project settings <https://github.com/CITCOM-project/CausalTestingFramework/settings>`_ on Github

 #.
 To codacy